leopoldodonnell/tracks-attributes/README.md

 needs to return JSON or XML.
 This module extends ActiveRecord::Base with the *tracks_attributes* class method.
 Once this has been called the class is extended with the ability to track attributes through *attr_accessor*, *attr_reader*, and *attr_writer*.
 Plain old Ruby classes may also use *TracksAttributes* by including it as a module first.

+*Note:* The necessity for this gem is born out of the clash between ActiveRecord attribute handling and PORO attributes.
+Using
+Object#instance_variables just doesn't return the correct list for marshaling data effectively, nor produce values for computed attributes.

 ## Enhanced JSON and XML processing